Yielding in dense active matter: Conclusions and Discussion

 The regimes where the input field does not dictate the output may be more interesting from a fundamental physics perspective.
 In these cases, there is an interplay between the annealed structural disorder and the disorder in the input driving field that leads to a self-organization of system-spanning shear bands.
 This exciting regime will thus provide a difficult and strong test for quantitatively predictive constitutive laws.
 Many different theories lead to constitutive laws that generate quite similar predictions for stress-strain curves and even spatial organization of avalanches, and it has historically been difficult to identify simulations or experiments that distinguish between them.
 However, even our modified EPM fails to predict plasticity in this regime.

 We expect that what is missing is the coupling between the structural disorder and the orientations of the Green's functions.
-One simple way to encode this would be to include some correlations between energy barrier heights and Green's function orientations in the modified EPM.
-A more difficult, but perhaps more realistic approach are so-called ``structural Elasto-plastic'' (stEP) models~\cite{zhang2020interplay, zhang2022structuro}, where researchers have shown that the structure and statistics of the annealed disorder (e.g. the energy barrier heights) are directly impacted by plasticity, in addition to the indirect coupling through the stress via the Green's function.
-Such explicit correlations between annealed structural disorder and input field disorder could significantly enhance our ability to predict flow patterns in this regime.
+One simple way to encode this would be to include some correlations between energy barrier heights and Green's function orientations in the modified EPM. \mlm{One could additionally include explicit spatial correlations between energy barriers and orientations as observed in simulations.} A more difficult, but perhaps more realistic approach are so-called ``structural Elasto-plastic'' (stEP) models~\cite{zhang2020interplay, zhang2022structuro}, where researchers have shown that the structure and statistics of the annealed disorder (e.g. the energy barrier heights) are directly impacted by plasticity, in addition to the indirect coupling through the stress via the Green's function. \mlm{Identifying the locations and statistics of structural defects in active systems~\cite{hain2026} would help constrain these models.} Such explicit correlations between annealed structural disorder and input field disorder could significantly enhance our ability to predict flow patterns in this regime.

 In addition, it seems likely that there is a direct coupling between the orientation of the strain from the input field and the inherent orientation of defects.
-Work on the yielding angle~\cite{desmarchelier2024topological, Patinet2016, xu2021atomic} suggests that structural defects do have preferred orientations, and so the input field could either reinforce or oppose the natural yielding direction, which would be another method to implement more precise control.
-It should be possible to incorporate recent work to include active forces in computing energy barriers for defects~\cite{tyler_inprep}, to account for these effects in more sophisticated EPMs.
+Work on the yielding angle~\cite{desmarchelier2024topological, Patinet2016, xu2021atomic, rottler2018} suggests that structural defects do have preferred orientations, and so the input field could either reinforce or oppose the natural yielding direction, which would be another method to implement more precise control. \mlm{It should be possible to incorporate recent work to include active forces in computing energy barriers for defects~\cite{hain2026}, to account for these effects in more sophisticated EPMs.} \mlm{We also observed, in some cases, that individual localized plastic events in these active matter systems did not appear to be well-fit by an Eshelby kernel, which is why we chose a different method for quantifying the yielding angle compared to previous work~\cite{rottler2018}.
+In the future, it would be interesting to understand how the interactions between the input driving field and the local inherent orientation of the defect affect the intermediate-scale features of the resulting displacement fields.}